Hi! I’m Maureen C. Berry, but you can call me M. Thanks for visiting. Here’s a little about me.

 In 2017 I launched a podcast!

 Green Fish Blue Oceans where stories about seafood are good for you and the oceans is a bimonthly A-Z podcast.
-Each episode runs fifteen-minute and highlights sustainable seafood, environmental issues, recipes and more.
-Listen on iTunes, Google Play or on the website greenfishblueoceans.com.
+Each episode runs fifteen minutes and highlights sustainable seafood, environmental issues, recipes and more.
+Listen on iTunes, Google Play, or on the website greenfishblueoceans.com.
 (And please subscribe so you don’t miss an episode!)

 Need to get in touch?
-Shoot me an email and/or let’s connect on Twitter, Instagram, and Facebook.
+Shoot me an email.
+And let’s connect.
+Find me on Twitter, Instagram, and Facebook.

 Lastly, thanks for stopping by,